carlos-molina/TECOmate/README.md

 1. click the "Deploy" button.

-1. click "submit" in metamask to deploy the collectPayment.sol smart contract to Rinkeby testnet.
+1. click "submit" in metamask to deploy the collectPayment.sol smart contract to rinkeby testnet.

 1. add the contract address to the contractAddress field of the ccc-ethereum.properties file.